 - Writing philosophy: We create a welcoming and non-judgemental space for participants.
 Take a look at our writing guidelines to learn more about the philosophy that underpins our work.

-Our workshops can be run for your employees or adapted for other groups, such as service-users, students or carers.
-So, whatever the nature of your organisation, we’d love the opportunity to work with you.
+We’d love the opportunity to work with you.
 Do get in touch to discuss the options.